kammitama5/ProgLangs/README.md

 A - indicates the occurrence of alphabet character
-V - indicates position of decimal point in numerica value S - indicates presence of sign
+V - indicates position of decimal point in numerica value S - indicates presence of sign zzzz9.99 will suppress padded zeros unless there is a value
 ```